CertiKOS/CompCert/README.md

 You will need a version of Coq and various other tools supported by CompCert v3.6.
 If you are using `opam` (recommended),

     $ opam init
     $ opam install coq.8.12.0 menhir.20200211

-We first build the prerequisite Coqrel by:
+You first need to build the prerequisite Coqrel by:

-    $ (cd coqrel & ./configure & make)
+    $ (cd coqrel && ./configure && make)

-At this point make sure there were no error messages.
-In particular if your versions of Coq, Menhir, etc. are not suitable to build Coqrel and CompCertO, this is when things will break.
+Then you can build the CompCertO compiler with the development for the state composition and encapsulation, and the proof for the running example in our paper by:

-If the configuration was successful you should be able to build the development using `make`.
-For example, the following command will build our development for the state composition and encapsulation, and the proof for the running example in our paper.
+    $ ./configure x86_64-linux
     $ make

 ## Formalization